microsoft/language-server-protocol/_specifications/specification-3-15.md

 	insertSpaces: boolean;

 	/**
-	 * Trim trailing whitespaces on a line.
+	 * Trim trailing whitespace on a line.
 	 *
 	 * @since 3.15.0
 	 */